-Glossary of Forecast: Quickly lookup terms you might not understand
+Glossary of Forecast: Quickly lookup of the terms

 Consider this the dictionary of Forecast.

-Tip: If you're looking for something specific, use the 'page search'-functionality in your web browser (Ctrl+F on Windows or Command+F on Mac)
+Tip: If you are looking for something specific, use the 'page search'-functionality in your web browser (Ctrl+F on Windows or Command+F on Mac)

-Someone you’re doing a project for.
+Someone you are doing a project for.
 This can be internal stakeholders, departments or external clients.

-A milestone is a date during the project where a specific and significant event occurs.
-This can be a release date, stage gate, delivery or hand-over date etc. A project will always have at least one milestone and that is the project end date.
-In agile projects a milestone an also be used to define dates for releases.
+A phase is a phase of the project where a specific and significant event occurs.
+Any given project will always have at least one phase.
+In agile projects, a phase can also be used to define dates for releases.
 Releases typically happen when one or more sprints has resulted in the product having enough value to outweigh the cost to deploy it.

-A temporary endeavor undertaken to create a unique product, service or result.
-A project is temporary in that it has a defined beginning and end in time, and therefore defined scope and resources.
+An endeavour which is undertaken to create a unique product, service or result.
+A project has a defined beginning and end in time, and therefore defined scope and resources.

-A project stage defines where the project is in it’s life-cycle and can be set from the project settings.
+Project status A project stage defines where the project is in its life-cycle.

-The Sprint planning meeting is a negotiation between the team and the product owner about what the team will do during the next sprint.
+Sprint planning A meeting about what the team will do during the next sprint.

-The scope (or "product backlog") is the requirements for a system, expressed as a prioritized list of product backlog items.
+Scope The range of requirements.
 These include both functional and non-functional customer requirements, as well as technical team-generated requirements.

-A Task is simply a piece of work that needs to be completed, also known as a user story.
+A piece of work that needs to be completed.

 A user is a person who is able to login to Forecast.

-The project manager is the manager of a specific project.
+Project manager The manager of a specific project.

-A team member is a member of the organization, and / or a member of a project.
+Team member A member of the organization, and / or a member of a project.

-The remaining time of a project or task (i.e. task) is the estimated time remaining based on the forecast setup, supported by our machine-learning technologies.
+The remaining time of a project or task based on the forecast setup, supported by Forecast´s machine-learning technologies.

-This is your personal view of what's up front for you.
+This is your personal view of what's up front.
 It includes all of your tasks, sorted by overdue, this week, next week and future.
-Consider this your personal dashboard at work.
-Navigate to it at anytime by clicking the Forecast logo.

-The project velocity is an analysis of the current speed at which the project actually progresses compared to the estimates setup.
+Velocity An analysis of the speed at which the project actually progresses compared to the estimates.
 A velocity of 1.00 or 100% means that it is going according to the plan.
 Below 1 means it's going slower, while above 1 means it's going faster.

-Non-project time is registered time that is not directly linked to a specific project.
+Non-project time Registered time that is not directly linked to a specific project.
 Some examples could be, sickness, vacation, meetings, workshops, etc. Non-project time is also known as non-billable time.